goodybag/mongo-sql/docs/query-helpers.md

 ### Helper: 'from'

 Used in the [update](./query-types.md#type-update) query helper to specify a list of table expressions, allowing columns from other tables to appear in the WHERE condition and the update expressions.
-Pass a string or an array of strings.
+Pass a string, an array of strings, or a MoSQL query object.

 ```javascript
 {